Hundreds in Oklahoma part of lawsuit over government closure

-The Oklahoman reported Saturday that the lawsuit filed by the National Air Traffic Controllers Association says some members are working but not getting paid in violation of due process.
+The lawsuit filed by the National Air Traffic Controllers Association says some members are working but not getting paid in violation of due process, The Oklahoman reported Saturday .
 The lawsuit was filed Friday in federal court in Washington, D.C.

-The newspaper reports at the Mike Monroney Aeronautical Center, in southwest Oklahoma City, 1,146 federal employees are furloughed and 593 are working without pay, along with federal contractors and support staff.
+At the Mike Monroney Aeronautical Center, in southwest Oklahoma City, 1,146 federal employees are furloughed and 593 are working without pay, along with federal contractors and support staff, according to the newspaper.

+The union represents engineers, architects, contracting officers, inspectors, accountants and a lawyer at the center.
+Some Federal Aviation Administration workers received pay stubs that show a net salary of $0 for the past two weeks.

 Digital Access For Only $0.99